joncamfield/SAFETAG/content/methods/organizational_policies.md

   * Informal 1:1 discussions and technical verification of the implementation of any mentioned agreements
+output: >

+  * List of existing agreements and policies and their gaps

+  * Resources to formalize/expand agreements to policies

+  * Providing initial support to help the organization decide on and agree to baseline guidance around critical digital security controls, such as an Onboarding checklist, entry/exit policies, etc
+operational_security: ''
 preparation: >

   If (through interviews or even the audit agreement process); you have received